skinandme/backend-assessment-factory/README.md

 ### Receiving status updates from the shipping provider

-Status updates from the shipping provider would be communicated to our system via `POST` requests in a JSON format:
+Status updates from the shipping provider would be communicated to our system via `POST` requests with a JSON body:

 | field | value | description |
 | --- | --- | --- |